Configure the Client

 The client library will POST the request to your Web server, as configured by your webhook endpoint.

-For more information on webhooks, take a look at the Webhooks page.
+For more information on webhooks, take a look at the Webhook Results page.

 When using a webhook, you'll need to set the model ID and the webhook ID(s) to use.